The hospital at the center of the outbreak now has 30 suspected cases, a doctor says

 Health officials urged the public to report any suspected cases, to avoid contact with anyone infected and to wear gloves and masks while disinfecting bedding and clothing of infected people.
 Officials also advised avoiding public gatherings in the affected district.

 Teams in Uganda are taking an aggressive approach, including trying to track down anyone who came into contact with patients infected with the virus and health workers have been gearing up for better protection of health workers and an influx of cases.

 The workers include people from Uganda’s ministry of health, the U.S. Centers for Disease Control and Prevention and the WHO.

 The outbreak initially went undetected because patients did not show typical symptoms, Ugandan Health Minister Dr. Christine Ondoa told CNN on Sunday.
 Patients had fevers and were vomiting, but did not show other typical symptoms, such as hemorrhaging.

 Diagnosis in an individual who has only recently been infected can be difficult since early symptoms, such as red eyes and skin rash, are seen more frequently in patients who have more common diseases, the CDC said.

-Uganda's Ministry of Health declared the outbreak in Kibaale district Saturday after the Uganda Virus Research Institute identified the disease as the Sudan strain of Ebola hemorrhagic fever.
+Uganda’s Ministry of Health declared the outbreak in Kibaale district Saturday after the Uganda Virus Research Institute identified the disease as Ebola hemorrhagic fever, Sudan strain.

 The Ebola virus was first detected in 1976 in the central African nation of Zaire (now the Democratic Republic of the Congo).
-The virus is named after a river in that country.
-There are five strains of Ebola viruses, all named after the areas where they were found: Zaire, Sudan, Cote d'Ivoire, Bundibugyo and Reston, according to the WHO.
+The virus is named after a river in that country, where the first outbreak of the disease was found.
+There are five species of Ebola viruses, all named after the areas where they were found: Zaire, Sudan, Cote d’Ivoire, Bundibugyo and Reston, according to the WHO.